TheMarex/ba-thesis/text/6_pushrecovery.md

 ## Implementation

-The stabilizer that is outlined in chapter \ref{section:stabilizer} was extented to call the fall detection module in each iteration of the control loop.
+The stabilizer that is outlined in chapter \ref{section:stabilizer} was extended to call the fall detection module in each iteration of the control loop.
 If an unstable state is reached, the recovery module overrides the normal trajectory of the stabilizer.
 After completing the recovery maneuver, the robot remains in the given position.
-The stabilizer is activted again to hold the current position.
+The stabilizer is activated again to hold the current position.
 Resuming the original pattern requires planning dynamically stable transition trajectory.
 This is left for future work.